UCL/mvmeta/README.md

 ## Installation within Stata
 You should be able to install this package from SSC.

-To install it from github, use one of these:
+To install it from github, use
-- `github install UCL/mvmeta, path(package)`
 - `net from https://raw.githubusercontent.com/UCL/mvmeta/master/package/`